-- Offers an educational program for ministers (both traditional and nontraditional formats)
+The University of Mount Olive offers an educational program for ministers (both traditional and nontraditional formats).

-- Offers the course, “The Free Will Baptist Church,” which includes a study of the history, policy, doctrine and programs of the Free Will Baptist denomination
+“The Free Will Baptist Church,” a special course offered by UMO, includes a study of the history, policy, doctrine, and programs of the Free Will Baptist denomination.

 Financial Assistance for Free Will Baptist Students

-- Provides an annual grant of $3,000 to qualified Free Will Baptist students who are enrolled full time in the traditional program at the Mount Olive location
+- The University of Mount Olive provides an annual grant of $3,000 to qualified Free Will Baptist students who are enrolled full time in the traditional program at the Mount Olive location.

 - Each February, provides opportunity for churches to attend a basketball game at FWB Church Night